gispatial/fullstack-engineer-practical/README.md

 Application repo for a orders application built with Nest.js, TypeScript, React and MongoDB.

 ## Getting Started
 This app is divided into two separate sections.
-Namely the Backend ( Built with Nest.js) and the frontend ( Built with React ).
+Namely the Backend > nest-react-mongod( Built with Nest.js) and the Frontend orders( Built with React ).

 Install TypeScript globally on your machine if you don't have it installed already: